Jump to Recipe →

 Water and Pasta Phase (10-12 minutes)

-Step 1: Get That Water Going Fill your large pot with water and set it over high heat.
-Salt timing: Add salt once the water begins to simmer – it should taste like mild seawater.
-Family tip: Start this first because it’s the longest step but needs zero attention once it’s going.
+Step 1: Get That Water Going…attention.
+Fill your large pot with water and set it over high heat.
+Going…Salt timing: Add salt once the water begins to simmer—it should taste like mild seawater.
+Heat.
+Family tip: Start this first because it’s the longest.
+But it’s a step that needs zero attention once it’s going.

-Step 2: Garlic Prep (While Water Heats) Cut garlic cloves into thin, even slices – not minced.
+Step 2: Garlic Prep (While Water Heats) Cut garlic cloves into thin, even slices—not minced.
 Thickness guide: About 1/8-inch thick for even cooking.
 Common mistake: Don’t rush this step because uneven pieces burn at different rates.
-Kid safety: Adults handle all knife work while kids can separate the garlic cloves.
+Kid safety: Adults handle all knife work, while kids can separate the garlic cloves.

 Oil and Garlic Magic (5-7 minutes)